The Lifeline Personal Emergency Response System will mean peace of mind for you and your family and immediate help at the the push of a button.

 If you request or if staff are unable to reach they will contact a friend, relative, or a neighbor who lives nearby who you have chosen to be called in case of emergency.
 He or she will then come to your home to check on you.
 These units are easy to use and are available for rental at a cost of $40/month.

-If you or someone you care about could benefit from being part of our Community Lifeline, please contact North Kootenay Lake Community Service Society at 250-353-7691.
+If you or someone you care about could benefit from being part of our Community Lifeline, please contact Kaslo Community Service Society at 250-353-7691.
 The Lifeline Coordinator will be happy to visit you in your home to demonstrate the Lifeline System.
 Information is also available on Lifeline Canada's web site.